open-ephys/onix-docs/source/Software Guide/Open Ephys GUI/index.rst

 Using the Open Ephys GUI for ONIX Data Visualization
 --------------------------------------------------------------
-There are currently some areas where the Bonsai Editor **doesn't shine**.
-One of the most glaring is its primitive ephys visualization capabilities.
+There are currently some areas where the Bonsai Editor doesn't shine, at least out of the box.
+One of the most glaring is its primitive built-in ephys visualization capabilities.
 Bonsai provides advanced access to GPU visualization capabilities, but this has to be manually configured and can be a hurdle for those that just want to see if they have their probe in the right spot.
 In the future, we aim to change this situation, and eventually provide first-class native ephys visualization capabilities right in the Bonsai Editor.

 .. note:: If you want to help improve Bonsai's Ephys visualization capabilites,
     :ref:`get in touch <support>`.